-The mobile phone is the third-largest traded commodity in Nepal after petroleum products and iron, according to the officials of Mobile Phone Importers Association (MPIA).
-The sector has been facing difficulty by high tax, illegal imports, grey market, and unfair competition in the market.
+The mobile phone is the third-largest traded commodity in Nepal after petroleum products and iron, according to the officials of the Mobile Phone Importers Association (MPIA).
+The sector has been facing difficulty by high taxes, illegal imports, a grey market, and unfair competition in the market.

-We would be discussing why we, consumer, get into a situation that we pay a high price for the mobile phones.
+We would be discussing why we, consumers, get into a situation that we pay a high price for mobile phones.

-Distribution channel in the mobile market is somehow complicated.
+The distribution channel in the mobile market is somehow complicated.
 Producer cant really gives their goods directly so they go through a process.
-In this process, the producer hires an agent or simply known as a broker.
-This broker gets the deal final and gives the product to wholesaler or distributor, which further is given to the retailer who sells the product to consumer finally.
+In this process, the producer hires an agent (simply known as a broker).
+This broker gets the deal final and gives the product to the wholesaler or distributor, which further is given to the retailer who sells the product to the consumer finally.

 The primary reason for smartphones being highly expensive in Nepal is the lack of Official Company Retail Stores.
 Moreover, the chain shown above shows us that when you pay for the product you also pay for the services that you have gained such as assurance and the belief that your product will be repaired if broken.

 Also, these distributors sell the devices themselves and give authority to smaller stores to sell them as well.
 Thus this long chain of middlemen charging a sum for themselves results into the device being much more expensive when it reaches the customers.

 There is no regulatory body that is effectively keeping a watch on the market, every day you see customers being scammed by high priced products in the promise of warranty, care packages.

 The lack of official bodies from the official companies and the government means that if the buyer is not careful s/he can get scammed easy.

 This is the major reason for resulting in a price hike in smartphones in Nepal.
 Especially dollar fluctuation may be the resulting factor.